Planning a Trip to the Galapagos Islands

-Planning a Galapagos diving cruise?
+Planning a Galapagos vacation?
 Want to know all about Galapagos Islands diving opportunities?
-Find tips on what to see and when
+Academy Bay Diving is here to help.
+On this page, you can find tips on what to see and when!

-The Galapagos islands owe their astounding biodiversity and rich marine life to the converging of 5 major ocean currents and the equatorial surface weather.
+The Galapagos islands owe their astounding biodiversity and rich marine life to the converging of five major ocean currents and the equatorial surface weather.
+This creates the perfect conditions for life and for an adventure like no other!

 diving with hammerheads with Academy Bay Diving